m-agusbueno/QA-Portfolio/bug-report.md

 ### Notes
 The absence of an email field limits customer communication and order confirmation capabilities, which are commonly expected in standard e-commerce checkout flows.

----

-## BUG-009 - Product Description Contains Inconsisten Technical Formatting

-### Related Test Case
-TC-009 - Successful checkout

-### Summary
-The product description for "Sauce Labs Backpack" contains technical-style formatting that appears inconsistent with the rest of the application content.

-### Steps to Reproduce
-1. Log into the application
-2. Navigate to the inventory page
-3. Locate the "Sauce Labs Backpack" product
-4. Observe the product description
-5. Proceed through checkout and review the same product description again

-### Actual Result
-The following text appears in the product description:

-"carry.allTheThings()"

-The wording resembles technical or code-style formatting and appears inconsistent with the rest of the product description and UI content.

-### Expected Result
-Product descriptions should use clear, user-friendly, and commercially consistent language throughout the application.

-### Severity
-Low

-### Priority
-Low

-### Status
-Open

-### Notes
-The issue appears in multiple areas of the application, including the inventory page and checkout overview page.